 - a driver has dumped and is waiting for a new dispatch.
 15 minutes later, the driver is still waiting because the dispatcher either doesn’t know the driver is available or is tied up with an issue

-At the end of the month all these little delays or waits add up to a lot of revenue and profit.
+All these little delays or waits add up to a lot of revenue and profit over the month.
 At the end of the month, you don’t even realize these non-value-added activities have happened.
-Armed with the above 2 lists, we can now come up with leading indicators that can help stay on track toward your overall profit goals.
-Below are a few indicators we can measure and if they aren’t meeting the goal, they can be addressed quickly.
+Armed with the above two lists, we can now come up with leading indicators that can help stay on track toward your overall profitability goals.
+Below are a few indicators we can measure, and if they aren’t meeting the plan, they can be addressed quickly.

-- time that truck arrives at the pit
+- the time that the truck arrives at the pit

 - wait time at the pit